diddyjax19/Quizzers/README.md

     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
-### Media

-- The photos used on the home and sign up page are from This Open Source site [PixaBay](https://pixabay.com/).

-- Make your website faster and save bandwidth.
-TinyPNG optimizes your WebP, PNG and JPEG images by 50-80% while preserving full transparency!
-[TinyPng post](https://tinypng.com/)

 ### Languages Used